capacitor-community/sqlite/README.md

 ## CAPACITOR 3 (Master)

+🚨 Since release 3.2.0-5 ->> 🚨

+The Web plugin is now implemented based on the stencil companion `jeep-sqlite@0.0.7` which is using `sql.js@1.5.0` for database queries and `localeforage@1.9.0`for database persistency.

 🚨 Since release 3.2.0-3 ->> 🚨

 The Electron plugin is now based on `@capacitor-community/electron@4.0.3` thanks to the hard and heavy work from `Mike Summerfeldt IT-MikeS` 👏 🙏